cycynyny/cycynyny.github.io/_pages/about.md

 ---

-I am an **Assistant Professor** in the Department of Mechanical and Mechatronic Engineering and Advanced Manufacturing at [California State University, Chico](https://www.csuchico.edu/).
 My interests include **thermal-fluid sciences**, **aerospace systems**, and **engineering education**, with an emphasis on computational modeling, experimental methods, and AI-enhanced learning.
 I co-advise the **Chico Rocketry and Aerospace Club (CRAC)**, where students design, analyze, and test high-powered rocket systems.

 ## Education